 - physiological adaptation

-Exam results can be expected about 6 weeks after testing, if passed a license to practice as an RN will be issued.
+Exam results can be expected about 6 weeks after testing.
+If passed, a license to practice as an RN will be issued.

-Masters in science in nursing (MSN)
+Masters of science in nursing (MSN)

 - disability studies